-If you do use or have to use the button onclick (or a p onclick, etc.) for some links on your website, make sure you also have regular anchor tags with an href attribute linking to those pages as well.
+If you do use or have to use the button onclick (or a p onclick, etc.) for some links on your website, make sure you also have regular hyperlinks with an HREF attribute linking to those pages as well.

-The final method we’ll discuss here that you can support page discoverability with the XML sitemap.
+The final method we’ll discuss here is that you can support page discoverability with the XML sitemap.
 An XML sitemap is a list of all pages contained on your website that you want Google to find and crawl.
 While beneficial for nearly every website, XML sitemaps are a particularly helpful solution for websites that can’t easily add internal links to every page.
 Maybe there are too many pages to link to or maybe there are technical constraints prohibiting the inclusion of links within the website’s main content.
 The XML sitemap ensures Google’s bots are able to see all the pages.

 When it comes to the XML sitemap, you want to make sure the pages listed in the sitemap are an accurate portrayal of your website’s pages.
-You don’t want to list error pages, duplicate pages, or old URLs that redirect elsewhere since those pages aren’t ones you want Google discovering.
+You don’t want to list error pages, duplicate pages, or old URLs that redirect elsewhere since those pages aren’t ones you want Google to discover.
 In the same way, you don’t want to list pages that you’ve disallowed or noindexed because those aren’t pages that Google needs to discover.